Seb Ogier: I'm competitive and want to win every time I put on a helmet

 Psychologically, it’s not so nice to know your rivals have maybe 25 percent more power than you when they get their hybrid boost.
 OK, I took this from my mind and just drove.

-We were only a couple of kilometres in when I got a rear puncture.
-Then I got another puncture on the other rear tyre!
+We were only a couple of kilometers in when I got a rear puncture.
+Then I got another puncture on the other rear tire!
 I knew there was quite a big gap to third place, so I thought I could drive slowly and stay second.

 Later in the stage, coming from one hairpin, there was a bang and the upright broke.
 With this suspension damage, it was very difficult to carry on.